 Discussion

 Tracking mutation in PfKelch13 gene associated with resistance to ART derivatives is an invaluable approach to detect the emergence and arrest the spread of parasite resistant species and assess the effectiveness of current control measures.
 This study investigated the seasonal variation in PfK13 gene polymorphism following suspected delay parasite clearance after ACT treatment in high transmission season in Kano and Jigawa states, Nigeria.
 Nine polymorphic sites were detected in this study and to the best of our knowledge, this has not been discovered elsewhere (Table 2).
 The identified mutations include five nonsynonymous E461V, V566L, R575I, D648Y and L598I.
 The four synonymous mutations identified are S485S, S549S, G592G, and A626A.
 Interestingly, none of the above mutations was among those validated (F446I, N458Y, M476I, Y493H, R539T, I453T, P553L, R561H, P574L and C580Y) to associate with ART resistance in Southeast Asia, South America and Rwanda in sub-Saharan Africa St.Laurent, et al., 2016; Mishra et al., 2016).
 This is not surprising in cognizance of the fact that no report of any of the above validated mutations from the neighboring countries including Cameroon, Benin, Niger and other sub-Saharan Africa.
-However some mutations of unknown significant epidemiological importance such as A575S, V566I, A569T, S576L, A578S and L589I were identified in sub-Saharan Africa (Taylor et al., 2015; Lu et al, 2017).
+However, some mutations of unknown significant epidemiological importance such as A575S, V566I, A569T, S576L, A578S and L589I were identified in sub-Saharan Africa (Taylor et al., 2015; Lu et al, 2017).
 The V566L identified in this study (Figure 7) may have similar or same unknown phenotypic effect with V566I identified in other studies from Africa owing to structural similarity and polarity of the substituted aminoacid Isoleucine and leucine.
 Recent studies from Northern part of Nigeria have not reported any of the validated or suspected mutations (Abubakar et al., 2020).
 The use of combined therapy in malaria treatment and short life of artemisinin is not favorable for the selection of resistant parasite.
-The results were consistent with other studies from Africa that reported no validated mutations after several years of ACT implementation (Torrentino-Madamet et al., 2024; .Ménard et al., 2016).
+The results were consistent with other studies from Africa that reported no validated mutations after several years of ACT implementation (Torrentino-Madamet et al., 2024; Ménard et al., 2016).
 The presence of dominant haplotype (Table 4) and very low diversity suggest that the gene either undergoing selection or the mutations are endogenous.
 Population genetic parameters and negative DTajima value suggest that the gene evolve under neutral model of molecular evolution and the detected mutations are not attracted by adaptive evolution model of natural selection in P. falcifarum.

 4.0 Conclusion